 Create Filtered Views

-Google Sheets supports named filtered views that do not affect other users.
+Google Sheets supports named filtered views that don’t affect other users.
 Create views like:

 - My Territory: Filter by company domain or name matching your accounts.